codemasonhq/ahoy/docs/php/laravel.md

 With Elasticsearch installed you will be able to use it as a driver for [Laravel Scout](https://laravel.com/docs/scout)

 ## Using Dusk

-Ahoy will let you quickly start using Laravel Dusk.
+Ahoy will let you quickly start running Laravel Dusk tests by giving you a ready to use Selenium service.

-Add the Dusk service to your projects Docker Compose file by selecting the `dusk` service provided by the language pack.
+With [Laravel Dusk installed](https://laravel.com/docs/dusk#installation) on your project, you can add the Dusk service to your projects Docker Compose file by selecting the `dusk` service provided by the language pack.

 This will install a service that runs Selenium.

 ```
  $ ahoy install laravel --with="php,mariadb,dusk"